sunel/eav/README.md

 $ php artisan eav:make:attribute [n,number,of,attibutes] [entity_code]
 ```

 The above command will create the migration that is needed to create the attibutes and also map it to the given entity.
-If you check the mogration files it will be have code that is similiar to the code given below.
+If you check the migration file it will have code that is similiar to the code given below.

 ```php
 Eav\Attribute::add([